It's Traditional! With a big "T".

 π Key Biblical Passages

-2 Thessalonians 2:15: Paul explicitly commands holding both written and oral traditions
+2 Thessalonians 2:15: Paul explicitly commands holding both written (epistle) and oral (word) tradition with equal authority — the two modes of transmission placed on the same level

-1 Corinthians 11:2: "Now I praise you, brethren, that you remember me in all things, and keep the traditions as I delivered them to you."
+1 Corinthians 11:2: "Now I praise you, brethren, that you remember me in all things, and keep the traditions as I delivered them to you" — Paul commends adherence to the traditions he delivered orally, not only in writing

-John 21:25: "But there are also many other things which Jesus did, which if they were written every one, I suppose that even the world itself could not contain the books that should be written."
+John 21:25: "But there are also many other things which Jesus did, which if they were written every one, I suppose that even the world itself could not contain the books that should be written" — John explicitly acknowledges that the written record is not exhaustive of what Christ did and taught

-2 John 1:12: "Having many things to write unto you, I would not by paper and ink: for I trust to come unto you, and speak face to face, that our joy may be full."
+2 John 1:12: "Having many things to write unto you, I would not by paper and ink: for I trust to come unto you, and speak face to face" — apostolic teaching was delivered both orally and in writing; neither mode is complete without the other

 ⚔️ Against Sola Scriptura

-The Protestant doctrine of Sola Scriptura (Scripture alone) is refuted by Scripture itself, which speaks positively of tradition and acknowledges that not everything was written down.
-The Bible nowhere teaches that Scripture is the sole rule of faith—in fact, the very formation of the biblical canon depended on Sacred Tradition to determine which books were inspired.
+The Protestant doctrine of Sola Scriptura is refuted by Scripture itself, which speaks positively of oral tradition and acknowledges that not everything was written down.
+The Bible nowhere teaches that Scripture is the sole rule of faith — and the very canon of Scripture was determined not by Scripture but by the Church's living Tradition.
+This is the decisive argument: see the companion Biblical Canon page for the full treatment, including the point that Protestants accept the Church's canonical authority for the NT's 27 books while rejecting it for the OT's 46 — an inconsistency that undermines sola scriptura at its foundation.

 The Three Pillars of Church Authority